AuziMan/JoinGym/readme.md

 # Risks and Challenges:

 ## For this capstone project my goal was to have as little risks as possible.
 Not passing this class meant not graduating on time, so I opted to take the safe route and stick with the familiar.
 Now this does not mean I didn't have risks or challenges, they were just manageable.
-My biggest 'risk' like most other students was the time crunch. building any full stack app can be a challenge, especially within one semester of college, while taking multiple other language classes.
+My biggest 'risk' like most other students was the time crunch.
+Building any full stack app can be a challenge, especially within one semester of college, while taking multiple other language classes.
 I was able to stay mostly on top on my tasks by writing out a task list specifically for JoinGym at the beginning of each week.
 I kept the project progression featured focused which allowed me to gauge my progress by how man features I had complete.

 ***
 ___